silnrsi/graide/doc/BuildingGraideExe.md

 The graide repo includes a bundled Graphite compiler.
 If a newer version is desired, install the Graphite compiler using an installer from its [repo](https://github.com/silnrsi/grcompiler/releases) or build a release version from [source](https://github.com/silnrsi/grcompiler).
 Then, update the files in the `graide` repo at `graide\grcompiler\win32` from the Graphite compiler installation or build (e.g. `grcompiler.exe`, `icudt66.dll`, `icuuc66.dll`, `gdlpp.exe`, `stddef.gdh`).

-## Install graide in a Python virual environment ##
+## Install graide in a Python virtual environment ##

-The following describes how to install graide in a Python virtual enviroment (venv).
+The following describes how to install graide in a Python virtual environment (venv).
 Such environments provide a way to install a Python-based application with all its dependencies in a way that isolates it from any Python system already present on a system.
 The application thus does not interfere with the system Python and is not affected by subsequent changes to the system Python.

 Python 3.9 (64-bit) needs to be installed.
 At a command prompt, the following will create the virtual environment in a folder called graide in the current directory.